Yonsei-MILab/Cerebral-Microbleeds-Detection/README.md

 # Our-Submitted-Paper:

-The paper entitled: "Automated Detection of Cerebral Microbleeds in MR Images: A Two-Stage Deep Learning Approach" was submitted to the Scientific Reports Journal.
+The paper entitled: "Automated Detection of Cerebral Microbleeds in MR Images: A Two-Stage Deep Learning Approach" was submitted to peer-reviewed journal.

 When using our code or dataset for research publications, please cite our paper.